Buhari: President messed up by not travelling to Enugu - Local - Pulse

 The Head of State at the time of the civil war was a northerner and majority of the rank and file in the Nigerian Army hailed from the northern geopolitical zone of the country.

-Buhari was a General in the Army at the time of the civil war.
+Buhari was in the top echelon of the Army at the time of the civil war.
 He was never going to get love from the South East during the 2015 presidential election.
 The grudge from the South East for Buhari for “fighting against them” during the war, was evident in the eventual outcome from the 2015 polling.

 The civil war scars have yet to heal in Igbo-land.